Kong/docs.konghq.com/app/enterprise/0.35-x/deployment/installation/centos.md

 3. Obtain your Kong Enterprise license

-   If you do not already have your license file, it can be downloaded from your account files in Bintray `https://bintray.com/kong/<YOUR_REPO_NAME>/license#files`
+   If you do not already have your license file, you can download it from your account files in Bintray `https://bintray.com/kong/<YOUR_REPO_NAME>/license#files`